AhmedThahir/uni-notes/docs/Economics/Microeconomics/09_Policies.md

 2. issue tokens
 3. long wait times cause the buyers to rethink if they need to buy

-### Oil Ceiling

-case study

 ### Rent Ceiling

 - in short run, it is fine
 - in the long run, causes a huge shortage in houses

-> “the best way to destory a city, other than bombing” 🤭
+> “the best way to destroy a city, other than bombing” 💀

 1. people pay lower rents
    1. both rich and poor tenants gain
    2. landlords lose
-2. maintainence worsens
+2. maintenance worsens
 3. (more points)

-### Alternative to Rent Control
+#### Alternative to Rent Ceiling

 Housing subsidies